Stability and Quasinormal Modes of Black Holes in Conformal Weyl Gravity

 \subsection{Thermal stability}

+Here, we explore thermal stability and the possibility of a phase transition of the obtained black hole solutions.
+For an ordinary thermodynamical system, thermal stability criteria can be governed by the sign of heat capacity and compressibility.
+In other words, the following conditions \cite{Callen}

+guarantee the stability, and thus, heat capacities (at constant pressure $ c_{p}$, or constant volume $c_{v}$) and compressibilities (isothermal $ \kappa _{T}$, or isentropic $\kappa _{S}$) must be positive in a stable system.

-Now, we investigate the heat capacity of constructed black hole solutions in order to find the thermally stable criteria.
+Now, we investigate the stability conditions of constructed black hole solutions to find the thermally stable criteria.
+To do so, we should only investigate a heat capacity since this system just has one intensive parameter, $T$.
 The heat capacity of the solutions has the following explicit form

-The sign of heat capacity shows the stability condition of the solutions.
+where we set the constant $\alpha =1$ without loss of generality.
+The sign of heat capacity help us to find the stability information.
 The positive sign shows stable solutions whereas the negative sign indicates unstable ones.
 The heat capacity changes sign whenever it meets root or divergence points.
-The root of heat capacity indicates a bound point which separates the physical black holes (with positive temperature) from non-physical ones (with negative temperature).
-Moreover, divergence points may separate stable and unstable regions.
-Therefore, it is important to look for the roots and divergencies of Eq. (\ref{HC}).
-This equation has one divergence point (dp)\ given by
+The root of heat capacity indicates a bound point which separates the physical black holes (positive temperature) from unstable ones (negative temperature).
+In addition, divergence points may separate stable and unstable regions and may signal the existence of phase transition.

-which is real whenever $k$\ or $\Lambda $\ be negative.
-Thus, the heat capacity has, at most, one possible divergence point under certain conditions.
-As a result, the obtained black hole solutions just can undergo the Hawking-Page phase transition \cite{HawkingPage}.
-The root points (rp) of the heat capacity are given by

-It is clear that the final number of real positive roots depends on the choice of the free parameters $D$, $k$, $\Lambda $, and $\tilde{\mu}$.
-For example, in order to have all four roots in adS spacetime, the free parameters should obey the certain condition $-\tilde{\mu}^{2}\leq \frac{ 4D_{1}D_{3}k\Lambda }{3D_{2}^{2}}<0$.
-This is the strongest condition on ( \ref{RP}) which leads to four real positive roots for the heat capacity and there are some weaker conditions that lead to one, two or three roots.
-It is worthwhile to mention that due to the presence of more than one free parameter, we should fix some of them and study the conditions of appearing the roots and divergence point.
-However, this investigation is not enough to study the thermal stability of black holes and in order to see the positivity and negativity of the heat capacity, we should plot the related diagrams simultaneously.
-We do these studies for $\omega _{D-2}=1$ and $ \tilde{\mu}>0$ as follows.